-Before you take any of these claims for granted, though, let’s dive a little deeper into the details–what is Alpha-GPC?
+Before you take any of these claims for granted, though, let’s dive deeper into the details–what is Alpha-GPC?
 What research exists to back up these claims?
 And if it works as well as people claim, what’s the best way to use it?

 Here’s what you need to know: